Cognism | Blog | Connect

 Identify your ideal customers

 Create an Ideal Customer Profile (ICP) for your business.
-This is a representation of the perfect buyer for your product/service.
+This profile represents the perfect buyer for your product/service.

 Once you’ve defined your ICP, use it to find decision-makers who exactly match that persona.